 the NYCDA residence hall staff, the New School community at NYCDA is led by one resident advisor who works closely with New School residential staff.

-Student Housing and Residence Life Main Office
+Housing and Residential Education Main Office

 72 Fifth Avenue, 3rd floor (Map)

 More Contact Options

 Guide to Special Interest Communities and Collectives (PDF)